han77x/AD410-Umano-Group-Project/README.md

 As a user, I want to be able to search using google maps to locate a parcel.(kyle)

-As a developer ,I need to define MVP to start the project (group) √
+As a developer ,I need to define MVP to start the project (group) √ ->complete

 As a developer, I nedd to have a Json file withh all data for testing (dereje)